wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 LLMs are neural networks, too, and they could help the agent plan actions.
 However, they don't predict which action is best; instead, they generate text.
 To make an LLM work in an agent, we need to shuffle the mental model of a reinforcement learning agent.

 The state the agent receives could be the chat history, which contains an initial prompt setting the goal and then a list of messages describing what happened before and the feedback the agent received.

 An agent's action could be a tool call response from the LLM.
 We can let the agent execute the tool call and feed the tool's output into the conversation history as new state information and feedback for the agent.

 Using an LLM as the model for an agent saves you a lot of work.
 You don't need to train a neural network with millions of samples for just one task.
-The LLM is pretrained on all sorts of functions, making it quite useful as the core of an agent.
+The LLM is pretrained on all sorts of tasks, making it quite useful as the core of an agent.

 Depending on the task, you may need to introduce more complex tricks to gather the correct information for the agent.
-For example, in the paper "[Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/pdf/2312.11865), they queue up information over time before calling the LLM with a summary of what happened in the game - seeing how powerful a foundational technique like an LLM is incredible.
+For example, in the paper "[Large Language Models Play StarCraft II: Benchmarks and A Chain of Summarization Approach](https://arxiv.org/pdf/2312.11865), they queue up information over time before calling the LLM with a summary of what happened in the game.
+Techniques like this show how powerful a foundational technique like an LLM is.

-While an LLM is pretrained on many tasks, it depends on what task you're trying to complete with an agent and how much success you'll have using an LLM.
-Complex tasks that can be expressed as text are great candidates for solving with an LLM-based agent.
-Spatial tasks are probably going to give you challenges.
+While an LLM is pretrained on many tasks, it can't help with every possible tasks.
+Complex text based tasks will work well.
+Spatial tasks are probably going to be a challenge.

 ### The structure of an LLM-based agent

-In the previous section, we learned that reinforcement learning and LLM-based agents are similar when you approach them from a scientific point of view.
-However, the scientific approach doesn't help much in programming an agent.
+In the previous section, we learned that reinforcement learning and LLM-based agents are similar when you approach them from a conceptual point of view.
+However, the conceptual approach doesn't help much in programming an agent.
 There's a better representation of an LLM-based agent from a programming perspective, as shown in [#s](#agent-from-programming-perspective)

 {#agent-from-programming-perspective}
 ![An agent from a programming perspective](agent-from-programming-perspective.png)

-In the context of Semantic Kernel and LLMs in general, an agent is a component in an application that has access to a list of tools and interacts with an LLM.
+In the context of Semantic Kernel and LLMs in general, an agent is a component in an application that has access to a set of tools and combines them with an LLM to solve tasks.
 The agent receives an initial set of instructions that sets the goal and kicks off the agent process.
 The agent can use memory to keep track of previous actions to help it achieve the goal set in the instructions.

 In [#s](#getting-started-with-semantic-kernel), we covered how Semantic Kernel implements a loop to make it possible to call multiple tools when you submit a prompt to the kernel.
 This loop is the core of how an agent works in Semantic Kernel.
 An agent's workflow is shown in [#s](#agent-processing-loop).